neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 ### Test Scenario

 The load test scenario was simulated using the “wrk benchmark” tool which was sending requests through KeepAlive connections against a target stub which simulated a random 1k payload with a 50ms uniform latency.
-In a realistic scenario we assume this implementation will be behind a Netscaler/VIP which would reuse connections instead of frequent connections open/close.
+In a realistic scenario we assume this implementation will be behind a Netscaler/VIP which would reuse sockets instead of exposing constant socket churn.

 The number of simultaneous connections was slowly ramped, starting at 700 and ending at 2000, with 10 minutes spent in steadystate load at each step.

 ## Highlights of Observations

--   We have successfully achieved the objective of tuning Zuul-Netty to reach linear scalability and highlighted the benefits of nonblocking IO with a comparison to Zuul-Tomcat.
+-   We have successfully achieved the objective of tuning Zuul-Netty to reach linear scalability and highlighted the benefits of nonblocking outbound IO via a comparison to Zuul-Tomcat.
 To achieve this we made some TCP tweaks and added overrides for Netty's IO threads.
 -   We observed that, comparatively, Tomcat’s APR connector was much more efficient in cases where there was no KeepAlive, i.e every request involved the client opening a TCP connection to the proxy.
 -   The scalability point with respect to Tomcat vs Netty was determined by discounting the overheads/latencies incurred in the time spent in processing the response content as this is noise present in both tests.
 Based on the table below, we can conclude that the scalability point of Zuul-Tomcat was achieved at 1300 concurrent connections with a throughput of around 16K TPS, whereas the Netty implementation was linearly scalable [we tested upto 2000 connections ~ 28K TPS].
 -   The Zuul-Netty response times for maximum load of 2000 connections was around 71 ms, that is a total of ~21ms spent on the wire and in the proxy.
 The difference in the response time at each load level was almost uniform, this can be attributed to the overhead of processing the increasing server load [overhead of the HTTP codec/network latencies within the stream, @max load we were using 680Mbps on a 1G NIC and network saturation effects contributed to an increase in latency at this load level].
 -   The Zuul-Tomcat response times started to increase significantly with increasing connections, which is a composite effect of blocking connections, frequent GC and high number of busy worker threads.
-This is reflected in the Operating system’s run queue length and the JVM’s GC throughput.
+This is reflected in the Operating System’s run queue length and the JVM’s GC throughput.
 Comparison graphs can be found below.

 ## Detailed Observations